accujazz/steam-research/readme.md

 - release date
 - tags

-No third party tools other than Steam itself are being used.
+No third party services other than Steam itself are being used for data.

 ## Run locally
 1. Install dependencies